What types of companies could be targeted by Iranian cyberattack?

 This would be done through a "wiperware" attack, which destroys everything on a device and sometimes destroys the hardware on a machine.
 Or, such an outcome could be achieved through a "notpetya" attack, which looks like a ransomware attack but acts like a wiperware attack, Kitchen said.

+Even though the chances of an Iranian cyberattack on the U.S. are higher now, Frederick said Iran is more likely to conduct probing attacks, which are instances in which Iranian hackers will "probe the system of a target but don’t necessarily pull the trigger."
+Those attacks would be a signal that they have capabilities to attack a system without actually attacking.

+"It's a display of power," she said, adding that is such attacks take place, critical infrastructure, as well as commercial, private sector and financial targets "are fair game."

-While a cyberattack is less costly and will likely not trigger a military response from the U.S., Kitchen warned that global norms have yet to be set for cyberattacks since it is such a new and developing form of offense.
+Kitchen warned that global norms have yet to be set for cyberattacks since it is such a new and developing form of offense.

 "There's a massive risk of strategic miscalculation" for the kind of damage Iran could cause in the U.S., which could also initiate a "larger response from the U.S. than Iran intended to provoke," he said.

-Note: This story has been updated to include comments from Kara Frederick, a technology and national security fellow at the Center for a New American Security.